Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ```
 ## App.js variables

-As with all good components, you start with the variables you’ will use.
+As with all good components, start with the variables you will use.
 Define these at the top of the component to be used as you go along.

 **App.js**